tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 ```

 Now our app should work, except it only loads the initial state (a loading indicator).
 It doesn't change anything because we haven't added that yet!
-First we need to go over how our **connect** function is working and connecting our Redux store to our **App.js** component.
+First we need to go over how our **connect** function works to connect our Redux store to our **App.js** component.

 ### Connecting to the Redux store